Matt21RR/TreeEngineVN/README.md

 - Development tools for building and testing games

 ## Scripting
-For game engine scripting info check ./scriptingDoc.md
+For game engine scripting info check [The Scripting Doc](docs/scriptingDoc.md)

 ## Prerequisites
 - Go 1.20 or later